MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ### How backorder functionality works

 When an order is created in Intelligent Order Management, an inventory check can be initiated as part of either the policy assignment or fulfillment and returns optimization processes.
-In either of these two processes, inventory may not be found for the ordered product.
-In such cases the order line is then updated with a **Status Reason** of **Backorder Hold**.
+In either of these processes, inventory may not be found for the ordered product.
+In such cases, the order line is then updated with a **Status Reason** of **Backorder Hold**.

-When **ATP Settings** is enabled, backordered lines will have the **Inventory Availability Date** and **Estimated Shipment Date** values updated for the product.
+When [available to promise (ATP) settings are enabled](#enable-atp-settings), backordered lines will have the **Inventory Availability Date** and **Estimated Shipment Date** values updated for the product.

 The following image shows an example order orchestration journey with a policy-based fulfillment assignment.